AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - AMReX further parallelizes GPU applications by utilizing CUDA streams.
   A CUDA stream is a list of GPU kernel launches that is ran on the GPU sequentially.
-Kernel launches placed in different CUDA streams can be ran simultaneously on the GPU, given enough computing resources are available.
+Kernel launches placed in different CUDA streams can be run simultaneously on the GPU, given enough computing resources are available.
-  AMReX places each iteration of :cpp:`MFIter` loops on separate streams, allowing each independent iteration to be ran simultaneously and maximize available GPU resources.
+  AMReX places each iteration of :cpp:`MFIter` loops on separate streams, allowing each independent iteration to be run simultaneously and maximize available GPU resources.

   The AMReX implementation of CUDA streams is illustrated in :numref:`fig:gpu:streams`.